achalnm/MunchMaps/README.md

 ## Description

-Munch Maps is an intuitive application designed to locate nearby restaurants and food outlets based on user preferences.
+Munch Maps is an intuitive application designed to locate nearby restaurants and food outlets based on the user preferences.
 Whether you're craving a specific cuisine or looking for highly-rated spots, Munch Maps has you covered.

 ## Features